stacklio/stackl/docs/content/basic/deployment.md

 #### Install Helm charts

 These steps assume Kubernetes is deployed with Microk8s.
 If you are using a different Kubernetes provider, the steps should be similar.
 You may need to use a different Service configuration at the end.
-You should have already cloned the Helm repository in an earlier, if not you can clone the repository with: `git clone https://github.com/stacklio/stackl.git`.
+You should have already cloned the Helm repository, if not you can clone the repository with: `git clone https://github.com/stacklio/stackl.git`.

 Create a namespace that will house the STACKL deployment: